trustgraph-ai/trustgraph/README.md

 </div>

-TrustGraph empowers you to deploy intelligent AI Agents in minutes.
+TrustGraph empowers you to deploy reasoning AI Agents in minutes.
 Our Agentic Graph RAG platform allows you to leverage modular cognitive cores for complex reasoning and information retrieval, all within a scalable and reliable infrastructure.
 Forget lengthy development cycles – TrustGraph delivers instant intelligence.

 ## Key Features